IUCD

 • Please contact your gynaecologist if you develop pelvic pain or fever and if you notice unusual vaginal discharge or don’t feel the strings after IUCD insertion.

-• Ectopic Pregnancy Risk: if you miss a period on hormonal IUCD, you must consult gynaecologist as this may require immediate care.
+• If you miss a period (previously regular periods) on hormonal IUCD, you must consult gynaecologist to rule out ectopic pregnancy, as this may require immediate care.

 Appointment with eGynaecologist